 - Cover and thoroughly shake the ingredients together until dissolved.

-- Spray where needed – the toilet, tub, sink, floor, and even the shower walls.
+- Spray where needed – the toilet bowl, tub, sink, floor, and even the shower walls.

 If you couldn’t get your carpet stains out with the method we mentioned above, give them a go with this spray.
 Kristin swears by this method.